Microsoft Translator FAQ

 Yes, Translator can be used with the Microsoft Bot Framework to create interactive multilingual bots.
 You can use bots to facilitate and streamline activities such as international customer support and internal readiness.
 View Translator code samples in the Bot SDK v4 preview library on GitHub at www.aka.ms/Translatorforbots

 Learn more about Microsoft’s Bot Framework at dev.botframework.com.

 We have a few resources available at no charge:

 No, you will automatically be renewed at the current pricing every month until you change or cancel the subscription.
 You are billed at the end of a subscription month.

-If you subscribe to the free subscription plan, the Microsoft Translator service will stop if you reach 2 million characters during a subscription month for the Text Translation API, and 10 hours if you are subscribed to the Speech Translation API.
+If you subscribe to the free subscription plan, the Microsoft Translator service will stop if you reach 2 million characters during a subscription month for the Text Translation API.
 The Microsoft Translator service will start again at the beginning of your next subscription month or when you change your subscription to a paid plan.

 The characters left over in a subscription month are lost, there are no remaining balance rollovers, credits or refunds.

 Yes, and you will lose any remaining balance in the plan when you change plans.
 Also, at the end of each subscription month, you will lose any remaining balance you have in the current subscription.

 Microsoft recently released the generally available Speech Services API and Speech SDK, which allow you to add speech-enabled features to your apps.
 Because Speech Services fully replaces the existing Translator Speech API capabilities, Translator Speech will be retired as a standalone service on October 15, 2019.
 To continue using the capabilities of Translator Speech, please migrate to Speech Services API before October 15, 2019.
 We encourage you to migrate sooner, to gain the richer benefits and quality of Speech Services.
 In addition to the Translator Speech features you’re already familiar with, Speech Services includes: